 The next pitfall we want to take into consideration is the protection level of contracting.

-Contracts are the main anchor helping us manage any project commitments from software deliverables, quality, and timeline to other legal concerns like intellectual property and confidentiality.
+Contracts are the main anchor helping us manage any project commitments, from software deliverables, quality, and timeline to other legal concerns like intellectual property and confidentiality.
 Obviously, drafting a tight contract is a must before partnering with any software development team.
-However, when your development team is a bad one, unfortunately, the legal fee could be a double or even triple number compared to the development cost written on the contract.
+However, when your development team is a bad one, unfortunately, the legal fee could be double or even triple number compared to the development cost written on the contract.
 It's also time-consuming to settle the lawsuit, and the travel is costly.
 In the end, it is a severe monetary loss.

-Second, taking advantage of the very first Agile sprints to test out the quality of your development team.
+Second, take advantage of the very first Agile sprints to test out the quality of your development team.
 If any trouble happens, you could stop at the right time without losing too much time and money.

 Poor communication and cultural misunderstandings